Books by Debi Bower available on Amazon - shop now

 Waterport, aka Lake Alice

-Orleans County maintains a concrete boat launch with parking for 8 cars/trailers on Oak Orchard River Road.
+Orleans County has a concrete boat launch with parking for 8 cars and trailers on Oak Orchard River Road.

 Tyrone

-Waneta Lake lies north of Lamoka, and they are connected by a half-mile-long channel that is part of the Waneta-Lamoka Wildlife Management Area.
-Access to Waneta Lake is easier due to the open area surrounding the lake’s uniform shape and the paved highways along either side.
+Waneta Lake is located north of Lamoka Lake, and a half-mile-long channel connects them within the Waneta-Lamoka Wildlife Management Area.
+Access to Waneta Lake is easier because of the open area surrounding the lake and the paved highways along its edge.

-Both lakes are accessible by a boat launch where County Road 23 crosses the channel connecting the two lakes.
-Most low-profile boats are able to go from one lake to the other under the bridge.
-There is a parking area adjacent to the launch sites.
+Both lakes are reachable from a boat launch where County Road 23 crosses the channel connecting them.
+Most low-profile boats can pass under the bridge from one lake to the other.
+A parking area is situated beside the launch sites.

 Town of Catherine

-Cayuta Lake is a body of water that stretches for approximately two miles.
+Cayuta Lake is a body of water that extends about two miles.
 It has a maximum depth of 26 feet and an average depth of 14 feet.
-The northern shore of the lake is largely contained within the Allen Preserve.
+The northern shore of the lake is mostly within the Allen Preserve.
 While much of the shoreline is private property, there is a public boat launch on the north end of Cayuta Lake.
-This launch is accessible via Loch Heid Road, which can be found off of Cayutaville Road.
-The boat launch features a concrete ramp, a seasonal dock, and enough parking space for 15 cars and trailers.
+This launch can be accessed via Loch Heid Road, which branches off Cayutaville Road.
+The boat launch has a concrete ramp, a seasonal dock, and parking available for 15 cars and trailers.

-Swimming is permitted in the lake, although there is no specific public beach or supervised swimming area.
+Swimming is allowed in the lake, although there is no designated public beach or supervised swimming zone.

 Harwood Lake